whoIsOneZero/spotify_clone/README.md

 "Fake it till you make it."
 This project is a Spotify clone built using the Flutter SDK.
 It's a web application that mimics the user interface of the Spotify app.
-The project is intended to be a learning tool for those new to app development using Flutter.

 ## Features
 - Browse and play songs